PHP and Security: Protecting Web Applications

 It is also important to validate and sanitize file uploads.
 You should check the file size, type, and even content before allowing it to be uploaded to your server:

-For more complex or custom validation rules, consider using a validation library or framework component that provides a wide range of validation functions and methods for different types of data.
+For more complex or custom validation rules, think using a validation library or framework component that provides a wide range of validation functions and methods for different types of data.

 Always remember that